 Spring is upon us, which in Connecticut means sunshine, warmer, longer days, and unfortunately, ticks.
-Data from the Connecticut Agricultural Experiment Station (CAES), released in a recent report, with funding from the Centers for Disease Control and Prevention (CDC), indicates that 2019 was a particularly bad year for ticks across the state.
+Data from the Connecticut Agricultural Experiment Station (CAES), released in last year's report, with funding from the Centers for Disease Control and Prevention (CDC), indicates that 2019 was a particularly bad year for ticks across the state.

-Alarming Data Suggest 2020 Could Be A Bad Tick Season
+Alarming Data Suggest 2021 Could Be A Bad Tick Season Too

 Over 2,500 ticks, including 2068 deer ticks (Ixodes Scapularis) and 467 American dog ticks (Dermacentor Variabilis) were collected, and all-female deer tick samples were tested for several pathogens that cause disease in humans.
 The results were alarming, and experts warn that a mild winter can contribute to a larger boom in the tick population, so 2020 could potentially be a more active year for the tick population.